Satyavati: Seduction by Parashara and birth of Vyasa

-The Devi Bhagavata Purana narrates that when Satyavati was ferrying the rishi Parashara across the river Yamuna in auspicious time, the sage requested Satyavati for union as it was an auspicious time and held her right hand.
-She agreed but asked Parashara to make her virgin again, realizing the Auspicious time and persistence of the sage.
-Satyavati agreed and told Parashara patient until the boat reached the bank.
+The Devi Bhagavata Purana narrates that when Satyavati was ferrying the rishi Parashara across the river Yamuna, the sage wanted Satyavati to satisfy his lust and held her right hand.
+She tried to dissuade Parashara but finally gave in, realizing the desperation and persistence of the sage.
+Satyavati agreed and told Parashara to be patient until the boat reached the bank.
 On reaching the other side the sage grabbed her again, but she declared that her body stank and coitus should be pleasurable to them both.
 At these words, Matsyagandha was transformed (by the powers of the sage into Yojanagandha ("she whose fragrance can be smelled from across a yojana").
 She now smelled of musk, and so was called Kasturi-Gandha ("musk-fragrant") and Parashara transformed into fisherman and had intercourse with Satyavati only to return her chastity again with his power of mantras.
 She asked Parashara to promise her that the coitus would be a secret and her virginity intact; the son born from their union would be as famous as the great sage, and her fragrance and youth would be eternal.
 Parashara granted her these wishes and was satiated by the beautiful Satyavati.
 After the act, the sage bathed in the river and left, never to meet her again.
 The Mahabharata abridges the story, noting only two wishes for Satyavati: her virgo intacta and everlasting sweet fragrance.

 Ecstatic with her blessings, Satyavati gave birth the same day to her baby on an island in the Yamuna.
 The son immediately grew up as a youth and promised his mother that he would come to her aid every time she called on him; he then left to do penance in the forest.
 The son was called Krishna ("the dark one") due to his colour, or Dvaipayana ("one born on an island") and would later become known as Vyasa – compiler of the Vedas and author of the Puranas and the Mahabharata, fulfilling Parashara's prophecy.
 After this, Satyavati returned home to help her father.